-If you continue along the street “Via del Calzaiuoli”, you reach Piazza della Signoria, where you will find Palazzo Vecchio and Galeria degli Uffizi.
+If you continue along the street “Via dei Calzaiuoli”, you reach Piazza della Signoria, where you will find Palazzo Vecchio and Galleria degli Uffizi.

-In Piazza della Signoria, you will find a lot of masterpieces, of which many are original.
-You can see, the fountain of Neptune (1563-1575), the equestrian monument of Cosme I. The figures of the steps of Palazzo Vecchio are almost all replicas.
+In Piazza della Signoria you will find a lot of masterpieces, of which many are originals.
+You can also see the fountain of Neptune (1563-1575), the equestrian monument of Cosme I. The figures of the steps of Palazzo Vecchio are almost all replicas.

 On the south side of the square is the Loggia della Signoria, where assemblies and public ceremonies were held.
-Over time it changed uses, until we reach this day, where we see an open-air museum.
+Over time its functions have changed and today it is used as an open-air museum.

-You can see the statue of Perseus (1554), the abduction of Polyxena (1866).
+You can also see the statue of Perseus (1554) and the abduction of Polyxena (1866).
 In the center of the portico is Menelaus holding the body of Patroclo (Roman copy of the Greek original of the 4th century).

-In the arch on the right we can see the Rapture of the Sabines, considered the first statue that was created to be seen from all angles.
-Also, we can see Hercules and the Centaur Neso, among others.
+In the arch on the right we can see the Rapture of the Sabines, considered the first statue that was created to be seen from all angles, in addition to Hercules and the Centaur Neso, among others.

 Palazzo Vecchio, Florence

-Entering Palazzo Vecchio and seeing the Cinquecento Lounge and climbing the tower and taking a look at the city, it’s spectacular.
-It is a rather short visit and totally recommended.
-Florence is art everywhere!
-You can do the guided tour, if you want more information, click here.
+Entering Palazzo Vecchio and seeing the Cinquecento Lounge and climbing the tower and taking a look at the city is a spectacular visit.
+Unfortunately, It is a rather short visit but it is totally recommended.
+Florence has art everywhere!
+You can also attend the guided tour, if you want more information, click here.

 The Gallery degli Uffizi

-When you go take a look at the website, it’s a different way to see a museum, they also did it in the Gallery of the Academy.
+When you go to take a look at the website, it shows you a different way of visiting the museum, they also have one for the Gallery of the Academy.

-The Galeria degli Uffizi can be toured with an English-speaking guide, who will tell you everything about the works of art you will see and make your experience incredible.
+The Galleria degli Uffizi can be toured with an English-speaking guide as well who will tell you everything about the works of art that you will see and make your experience more enriching.

-You can see the tours for your trip here and skips the lines. (if you are going to visit the Uffizi and the Accademia, you better buy this ticket where you will save 13% off, than if you buy it separately and also includes a visit to the center of Florence)
+You can see the tours for your trip here, which will also allow you to skip any of the possible lines that might form during your visit (if you are going to visit the Uffizi and the Accademia, you better buy this ticket where you will save 13% off, then if you buy it separately it also includes a visit to the center of Florence).

 The Ponte Vecchio

-It is the oldest bridge in the city, it’s a typical medieval bridge, which on both sides has shops of outstanding windows and wooden doors.
-In its beginnings were installed butchers and tanners (1565).
+This is the oldest bridge in the city; it’s a typical medieval bridge, which has shops with outstanding windows and wooden doors on both sides of the bridge.
+Originally, these shops included businesses such as butchers and tanners (1565).

 In 1588, Grand Duke Ferdinand, annoyed by smells, evicted them for the benefit of goldsmiths and silversmiths.
 Today it is the most visited bridge in the city.
 It’s always crowded, sometimes there are street performers singing or painting.

 Another must-see is the Academy Gallery, where Michelangelo’s David is located.
-This museum is quite smaller, but it deserves the visit only by the David.
+This museum is quite small, but it deserves the visit only for the David.

-Here you can also do the guided tour buying tickets online, or you can do the line and buy tickets at the museum itself, which I do not recommend, because the line is usually quite long and you would waste time.
+Here, you can also do the guided tour buying tickets online, or you can wait in line and buy tickets at the museum itself, which I do not recommend, because the line is usually quite long and you would waste a lot of time.
 But it’s up to you!

-If you like to take pictures and want to make the best photos of Florence, you have to go to Piazzale Michelangelo, you can go walking or by bus, I have gone both ways, and I prefer to walk.
+If you like to take pictures and want to take the best photos of Florence, you have to go to Piazzale Michelangelo, you can arrive by walking or by bus, I have gone both ways, and I prefer to walk.